klange/toaruos/README.md

     * Complete system call table
     * Get a better semblance of users and groups
 * Write a file system driver for a real file system
-    * Target is EXT2, but might do FAT
+    * Target is EXT2, but might do FAT *can read small EXT2 partitions from memory*
     * Move OS development images to some form of virtual drive (VDI or something QEMU compatible)
 * Implement a VESA mode handler
     * Requires a Virtual 8086 monitor